maciekiwaniuk/demo-crypto-exchange/README.md

 > ### Project of the single page application demo cryptocurrencies exchange

 - Backend is made in Symfony 6.
-- Frontend is made in Vue 3 using Composition API.
+- Frontend is made in Vue 3 using Composition API with TypeScript.

 # Manual configuration